 Professional development is a key part of any work, and when it comes to teaching, engaging in continuing professional learning enables us to ensure that we are providing our students with the highest quality learning opportunities that we can.
-It also enables you to meet many of the University's Teaching Performance Expectations.

 There are many activities which will support you in your continuing professional learning for teaching, and it is not limited to formal study.
 The resources and activities linked to here provide information and advice around some of the activities which are managed by or supported by TILT.

 The University will be transitioning to a new capability framework which is to be launched in 2020.
 Information about the Teaching Performance Expectations is provided for reference during this transition period.

 University of Tasmania staff are able to gain external recognition for quality and innovation in their teaching practice through Advance HE's fellowship program.
 The University of Tasmania remains in partnership with Advance HE as an Access member from 2020.

 Find out more on the UK Professional Standards page.